Investigative

 Forensic Email header metadata analysis of Proton Mail account associated with Samantha Aljouny, Aljouny Media Consulting.
 Account creation date: September 2023.
 First documented public appearance: November 2025, Ellison court filings, Case No. 25-002441-CZ.

 Case Record Outside Legal Counsel PLC et al. v.
 Williams, Case No. 25-002441-CZ, Saginaw County Circuit Court.
-Motion to Strike Affidavits for Defective Notarization Under MCL 55.265; for Adverse Inference; and to Compel Production of GoDaddy Account Records, filed May 15, 2026.
+Motion Challenging Affidavits for Substantive Contradiction; for Adverse Inference; and to Compel Production of GoDaddy Account Records, filed May 15, 2026.
+Notarization ground corrected following Ellison retraction demand, May 16, 2026.

 Website Outside Legal Counsel PLC attorney profile, olcplc.com/public/profile-ellison.
 Identifies Lisa Edgecomb as Philip L. Ellison’s legal assistant.
 Screenshot captured May 16, 2026.